 - Using multiple hair products that contain alcohol which dries out hair

-Dandruff flakes can be the result of a range of conditions (both personal and environmental).
-Below are some of the most common conditions you should know about - however, a general rule of thumb is that if you have other symptoms in addition to a flaky scalp, it’s always a good idea to talk to your dermatologist.
+Dandruff flakes are dead skin cells that can be the result of a range of skin conditions (both personal and environmental).
+Below are some of the most common conditions you should know about - however, a general rule of thumb is that if you have other symptoms in addition to dry skin and a flaky scalp, it’s always a good idea to talk to your dermatologist.
 These conditions include:

 - Dry scalp

-- Seborrheic Dermatitis - the cause of SD is thought to be a fungus that feeds off the oil produced by your sebaceous glands called Malassezia.
+- Seborrheic Dermatitis - a chronic type of eczema, the cause of SD is thought to be a fungus that feeds off the oil produced by your sebaceous glands called Malassezia.

 - Contact dermatitis - a blanket term for the itchy rash that results when you come into contact with something that you’re allergic to.